coderade/tdd-rails-examples/README.md

 #### Create Achievement spec

-Spec testing the achievement creation
+Spec testing the achievement creation, authentication and authorization.

 See the following files for a better understanding: